Why choose us?

 Four good reasons to grab a piece of collectable mountain movie history and choose Hillwalks on Video for that perfect hillwalking gift, planner or timeless keepsake of favourite hill-walking days.

-Hillwalks on Video are the recognized originators of the now-popular and populous genre of mostly individual amateur social media-uploaded walks along established routes to well-known mountain tops.
+Hillwalks on Video are the recognized originators of the now-popular genre of first-person filmed walks on established routes to well-known UK mountains.
 After the release of the first filmed fell walk in history – our Scafell Pike from Borrowdale - the following summer a BBC presenter and his producer colleague scrambled a film crew up onto Striding Edge to cover the hill walk from Patterdale to Helvellyn – even going on to copy our trilogy presentation format by showcasing three titles onto one video cassette.

-The DVDs are purposely produced with the aim of taking the viewer back in spirit to familiar or favourite mountains again – many customers over the years commenting on how our unique style of first-person film-making imparts a distinct sense of being there; of re-living the walk concerned.
-Award-winning photography and high production values guarantee stunning views of surrounding scenery, from colourful intricate rock lichens through to grand sweeping mountain panoramas.
+The DVDs are produced with the aim of taking the viewer back in spirit to familiar or favourite mountains again – many customers over the years commented on how our unique style of first-person film-making imparts a distinct sense of being there – of re-living the walk concerned.
+Award-winning photography and high production values guarantee stunning views of surrounding scenery, from colourful rock lichens to grand sweeping mountain panoramas.